Charlesetc/redis-struct/README.md

 ##### Customizable Database Keys

-The full parameters of RStruct.new() are as follows:
+The full parameters of ROStruct.new() are as follows:

 ```
-RStruct.new(hash=nil, prefix = 'rstruct', suffix = nil, database)
+ROStruct.new(hash=nil, prefix = 'rostruct', suffix = nil, database)
 ```

-The hash, as you've seen, can be used to initialize an RStruct.
+The hash, as you've seen, can be used to initialize an ROStruct.

-The prefix, by default 'rstruct', is used in the first part of the database key.
+The prefix, by default 'rostruct', is used in the first part of the database key.

-The suffix must be unique to each instance of RStruct.
-It's default value is an object id in RStruct's internal workings.
+The suffix must be unique to each instance of ROStruct.
+It's default value is an object id in ROStruct's internal workings.

-To access the same RStruct from different scopes, specify the same prefix and suffix in RStruct.new()
+To access the same ROStruct from different scopes, specify the same prefix and suffix in ROStruct.new()

-## RIRB

-##### The RStruct Console

-Run 'rirb' to open the RStruct console.

-This automatically requires 'rstruct' and instantiates $redis as Redis.new host: 0.0.0.0, port: '6379'.

-Great for fiddling and learning.

 ## Contributing